Skip Navigation

 Create

 • Debezium only works with UTF-8 databases.
-If you are using a different encoding, you will need to change it to UTF-8 before enabling PG2K.
+If you’re using a different encoding, change it to UTF-8 before enabling Heroku Streaming Data Connectors.
 If you change to another encoding after the connector is created, the connector will stop processing events.

-• When a new connector is created, it connects to a Postgres database and reads a consistent snapshot of all of the schemas.
-This could be an expensive operation and cause load on both the source Postgres database and the target Kafka cluster.
-You should take care to choose tables and columns accordingly.
+• When a new connector is created, it connects to a Postgres database.
+This process could be an expensive operation and cause load on both the source Postgres database and the target Kafka cluster.
+You must take care to choose tables and columns accordingly.
 More details available in the documentation.

 Usage

-• The “before” data in CDC events will only be populated for the parts of the table that are part of the REPLICA IDENTITY.
-By default, in most situations, this means that only the primary key will be reflected in the “before” data.
+• The “before” data in CDC events is only populated for the parts of the table that are part of the REPLICA IDENTITY.
+By default, in most situations, this means that only the primary key is reflected in the “before” data.
 More details available in the documentation.

-• Making changes to primary keys must be coordinated carefully to avoid issues with schema information.
+• Changing primary keys must be coordinated carefully to avoid issues with schema information.
 More details available in the documentation.

 • CDC events are designed to be at least once delivery.
-You will need to build and configure your Kafka consumers to handle redundant CDC events gracefully.
+You must build and configure your Kafka consumers to handle redundant CDC events gracefully.
+You can see more events when things go wrong.
+For more information about duplicate events, see Why must consuming applications expect duplicate events? in the Debezium FAQ.

-• On UPDATE events, unchanged TOASTed values will have a placeholder __debezium_unavailable_value.
-If you do not account for this, you might end up using the placeholder as if it were the real value.
+• On UPDATE events, unchanged TOASTed values have a placeholder __debezium_unavailable_value.
+If you don’t account for this value, you end up using the placeholder as if it were the real value.
 Find more details in the documentation.

-• Database rows with very large amounts of data cannot be produced into Kafka messages if they exceed the maximum message size for the topic (default: 1 MB).
-These changes will be logged (internally), but the event will not be produced (silently).
+• Database rows with large amounts of data can’t be produced into Kafka messages if they exceed the maximum message size for the topic (default: 1 MB).
+These changes are logged (internally), but the event isn’t produced (silently).

 • Kafka topics are created with more than 1 partition.
-As a result, change events do not have global total ordering when being consumed.
+As a result, change events don’t have global total ordering when being consumed.
 Change events for a specific row are totally ordered.
+For more information about ordering, see How are events for a database organized? in the Debezium FAQ.

 Failure

-• If a connector stops replicating, the replication slot that tracks the connector’s progress will prevent WAL from being deleted.
-If the Postgres database runs out of disk for WAL, the database will stop entirely.
+• If a connector stops replicating, the replication slot that tracks the connector’s progress prevents WAL from being deleted.
+If the Postgres database runs out of disk for WAL, the database stops entirely.
 Find more details in the documentation.

 • Failures can occur for many reasons, leading the connector to stop.
 Some include a network partition, an AWS issue, a bug in Kafka Connect or Debezium, or an issue with our control plane.
-It is important that you monitor your database’s replication slots for these conditions.
+It’s important that you monitor your database’s replication slots for these conditions.

-• In certain failure modes, we may need to remove the replication slot to preserve the operational stability of the database.
-When conditions have cleared and the replication slot is created again, the connector will create a new replication slot and begin publishing events from that point of recovery.
-Change events that were not streamed to Kafka before the database went down will be lost.
+• In certain failure modes, we remove the replication slot to preserve the operational stability of the database.
+When conditions have cleared and the replication slot is created again, the connector creates a new replication slot and begins publishing events from that point of recovery.
+Change events that weren’t streamed to Kafka before the database went down are lost.

 Paused Connectors

-• Connectors should not be left in a “paused” state for more than a few hours.
-Paused connectors will prevent WAL from being deleted, which can put the primary database at risk.
-It is better to destroy the connector than to leave it paused for a long period.
+• Connectors must not be left in a “paused” state for more than a few hours.
+Paused connectors prevent WAL from being deleted, which can put the primary database at risk.
+It’s better to destroy the connector than to leave it paused for a long period.

 • Change events that occur while a connector is paused are not guaranteed to make it into Kafka.
-In the event of a failover (due to a system failure or a scheduled maintenance), change events after the connector was paused will be lost.
+If a failover happens (due to a system failure or a scheduled maintenance), change events after the connector was paused are lost.

 Destroy

-• Deleting a table will tombstone the corresponding Kafka topic, but not destroy it.
+• Deleting a table tombstones the corresponding Kafka topic, but doesn’t destroy it.

-• If you deprovision a connector, we will not deprovision the associated Kafka topics.
+• If you deprovision a connector, we don’t deprovision the associated Kafka topics.
 If you want to remove this data, then you must delete these topics yourself using the CLI: heroku kafka:topics:destroy <topic_name> --app <app_name>.
 Find more details in the documentation.

 Keep reading